gamozolabs/orange_slice/README.md

 This will be a bootloader, kernel, and hypervisor written entirely in Rust (except for the stage0 in assembly).
 I already have a couple research kernels written in Rust which I will likely borrow code from.

-I haven't quite determined the design of the kernel yet, but it will be multiprocessing from day one (support for SMP systems).
+I haven't quite determined the design of the kernel yet, but it will be multiprocessing from day one (support for SMP systems, but only single-core guests for now).
 I have a 256-thread Xeon Phi which I use to stress the scalability and design of the kernel.
 I already have many different kernel models I've experimented with before for hypervisor development, so hopefully we'll be able to make informed decisions based on past experiences.

 # Building